vilya/Shadertron/README.md

   - Play, pause, restart
   - Fast forward/rewind in small, medium or large increments
 - Overlays showing additional info:
-  - Playback and performance stats
+  - HUD showing a customisable set of playback and performance stats
   - Outputs from all intermediate render passes
   - Inputs to the render pass currently being displayed.
 - User-specified rendering resolution